RanVaknin/Songr/README.md

 - / route splash page with a button to direct you to:

 - /albums path, show albums and information rendering from a hard coded array of Albums.

+- you are able to add and remove songs to an existing albums and it will be updated in the database.